angrykoala/wendigo/README.md

 ```

 **assert.textContains(selector, expected, msg?)**
 Asserts that at least one element matching the given selector contains the expected text.
+Expected text can be an array of strings, in this case **all** expected texts should match at least one element.

 ```js
 await browser.assert.textContains("p", "My First");